 Your boat requires insurance.
 If you have a small boat such as a canoe or a small engine boat, your homeowner’s insurance might cover it.
 If you have a larger boat, you have to pay monthly insurance premiums.

 These premiums can be costly, especially for a yacht, a sailboat, or a boat that travels at more than 25 miles per hour.
-Before you buy a boat, you need to consider the cost of these premiums vis a vis the monthly cost of joining a boat club.
-With a boat club membership, you get a boat that is already covered and all you have to do is boat around.
+Before you buy a boat, you need to consider the cost of these premiums vis a vis the monthly membership cost of joining a boat club.
+With a boat club membership, club members get a boat that is already covered and all you have to do is boat around.

 Your boat is like any other vehicle; it needs routine maintenance.
 Simple maintenance such as oil changes and engine checkups are necessary to keep the boat operating optimally.
 The boat also requires repairs when it breaks down, fuel system cleaning, and much more.